Rules for Backgammon

 4. Draw one card from each pile instead of rolling dice

-5. Return the cards and reshuffle the piles before the next draw
+5. Return the cards and reshuffle before the next draw

-This gives the same probability distribution as dice, but takes a bit longer.
-Alternatively, you can use a dice app on your phone!
+This gives roughly the same probability as dice, but takes a bit longer.
+A dice app on a phone also works well.

 Strategy Tips

-• Blocking: Try to make "anchors" (two or more cards) on important fields to block the opponent
+• Blocking: Try to build anchors (two or more cards) on important fields to block the opponent

 • Safety: Avoid leaving cards alone when the opponent can reach them

-• Timing: Sometimes it's better to wait before moving forward if you can build a strong blockade
+• Timing: Sometimes it's better to hold back and build a strong blockade before moving forward

 • Running game: If you're ahead, try to avoid contact and race toward the goal